anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 2001:db8::1 and 2001:db8::2 and two nameservers for the example.org domain, ns1.example.org at
 2001:db8::35 and ns2.example.org at 2001.db8::3535.
 Each of the transmitted records has a TTL of 3600 seconds.

-(TBD: The encoding of PTR and NS record data might be wrong...)

 # Acknowledgments
 {:numbered="false"}